eove/orca/docs/threat_model.md

 ### God-like admin

 If one person has full admin access to all/most of the hardware among which we draw, then they may deploy their attack everywhere.
 This make the randomization ineffective and other mitigations should be considered.
 Ideally, each hardware that may be selected should have a different administrator.
-The randomization selects the administrator more than the hardware itself.
+The randomization process actually picks the administrator more than the hardware itself.

 ## Non-selected but technically better mitigations